 Yes, arbitration is now available within family relationships.
-Generally speaking the word arbitration would make you think of trade unions, disputes between companies/employees and not something you would associate with the breakdown of family relationships.
+Generally speaking the word arbitration would make you think of trade unions, and disputes between companies/employees and not something you would associate with the breakdown of family relationships.

 Due to the cutbacks in legal aid provision for family cases, the Courts are becoming busier and dealing with more people acting without any legal aid representation, and the process can be much slower.
 Administration within the Court process can mean that documents do not always reach your file on time, and if they do, the Judges are so busy that they often have not had the opportunity to read them before your hearing.